-Student must contact the Student Services Coordinator if he/she has a disability and desires accommodations.
+Student must contact the student services coordinator if he/she has a disability and desires accommodations.
 Student must provide required documentation to establish the need for accommodations.
-Student must contact all his/her individual instructors regarding the accommodations each individual quarter.
+Student must contact all of his/her individual instructors regarding the accommodations each individual quarter.

 Person to Contact: